-Any interested first year, sophomore, junior, or senior may enroll in IIPS 20101 Introduction to Peace Studies for the fall term.
-Others are temporarily restricted to students who are pursuing a supplementary major or minor in peace studies or a concentration in peace studies as part of the supplementary major in global affairs.
-Students from other majors are welcome to enroll in these restricted courses if seats remain after all initial registration periods have passed.
+Any interested student may enroll in IIPS 20101 Introduction to Peace Studies for the fall, and students considering a supplementary major or minor in peace studies are encouraged to take this course as soon as feasible to help with their discernment.
+Students are also welcome to enroll in other IIPS courses but seats may be limited until all initial web registration periods have passed.

-Peace studies students can explore the full list of spring courses eligible for the major and minor, including electives cross-listed from other departments, in the Fall 2022 Undergraduate IIPS Course Booklet.
-Full details for each course can also be viewed online in NOVO or PATH Class Search under the subject "Institute for International Peace Studies" (IIPS).
+Peace studies students can explore the full list of spring courses eligible for the major and minor, including electives cross-listed from other departments, in the Fall 2023 Undergraduate IIPS Course Booklet.
+Full details for each course can also be viewed in NOVO or PATH Class Search under the subject "Institute for International Peace Studies" (IIPS).

 IIPS 20101 01 (CRN 14395)

 IIPS 20101 02 (CRN 13239)

 The Cold War ended in 1989, but civil war, genocide, and state repression continue to occur across the globe, while millions barely have the means to survive in the face of overwhelming poverty.
 Nevertheless, the world has also witnessed the emergence of sophisticated civil society networks and social movements to address these challenges, as well as governmental and transnational institutions committed to promoting justice and peace in the aftermath of political violence.
 This course introduces students to the various ways scholars and activists define peace and the challenges faced in securing peace.
 This course surveys: (1) the major causes of direct and structural violence; (2) various definitions of "peace" and the conditions under which it occurs and is sustained; and (3) the comparative success of various strategies such as building peace movements and promoting nonviolent social change.

 Structural and Cultural Violence